 Each Modulator Bias Controller Includes:

-Control the MBX Bias Controller Remotely via Serial Commands
+Control the Bias Controller Remotely via Serial Commands

-Serial commands sent to the MBX can control the functionality of the internal EO modulator bias controller and variable optical attenuator (VOA), as well as general system parameter settings.
-The commands can be sent from a computer running any operating system to the RS-232 port on the back panel of the MBX.
-Computers running Windows® 7, or later versions of the operating system, can send serial commands to the USB port on the back panel of the MBX.
-The touchscreen interface remains active while the MBX is controlled remotely.
-Descriptions of how to connect a controlling computer to the MBX, the serial command set, and descriptions of each command are included in the Remote Control User Guide.
+Serial commands sent to the MBX bias controller can control the functionality of the internal EO modulator bias controller and variable optical attenuator (VOA), as well as general system parameter settings.
+The commands can be sent from a computer running any operating system to the RS-232 port on the back panel of the MBX controller.
+Computers running Windows® 7, or later versions of the operating system, can send serial commands to the USB port on the back panel of the MBX controller.
+The touchscreen interface remains active while the MBX controller is controlled remotely.
+Descriptions of how to connect a controlling computer to the MBX controller, the serial command set, and descriptions of each command are included in the Remote Control User Guide.

 When your application requirements are not met by our range of catalog products or their variety of user-configurable features, please contact me to discuss how we may serve your custom or OEM needs.